 Timeline for New York doctor who has Ebola

-NEW YORK (AP) — A look at the recent activities of Dr. Craig Spencer, a New York City physician who treated Ebola patients in West Africa and this week became the fourth person to test positive for the virus in the United States:
+NEW YORK (AP) — A doctor who treated Ebola patients in West Africa and recently returned to New York City has become the first person in the city to test positive for the virus and the fourth in the United States.
+A look at his recent timeline:

 Oct.
-12: Spencer has final contact with Ebola patients in Guinea, where he had been working with Doctors Without Borders.
+14: Dr. Craig Spencer leaves Guinea, where he had been working with Ebola patients as part of Doctors Without Borders.

 Oct.
-17: Spencer arrives in New York and, adhering to guidelines, starts a routine of twice-daily temperature checks.
+17: Spencer arrives in New York via Europe and, adhering to guidelines, starts a routine of twice-daily temperature checks.